newfrontab/nuxt-login-demo/README.md

     # Slots in <provet-input/> doesn't work when using as instructed in the documentation, resulting in a suboptimal solution.

-## Further improvements - I'm skipping this because it's too much of a time investment for a potential interview
+## Further improvements
+I'm skipping this because due to scope

-    == High priority ==
     # Add a "confirm identity" email.
 User gets an email with a clickable link which confirms their identity and logs them into the site.
     # E2E and unit testing.
 Sign up/in processes are usually critical to businesses and worth confirming they work.
     # Complement with tooltips further explaining the checkboxes and what they mean to the user.
     # More frontend safety measures.
         # Honey pots
         # Google captcha
         # Brute force / spam prevention / Timeout on X tries

-    == Minor==
     # More SSO methods such as Facebook, X (formely Twitter), Microsoft etc.
     # Connecting the occasional product email functionality for real.